 The tragic backstory

-Both Ashlyn and Daniel have a dark and troubled past, which is a trope I’ve never really been a fan of.
-When everything is tragic from the get-go without me having invested any time to get to know the characters, it’s hard for me to care.
+Both Ashlyn and Daniel have a dark and troubled past, which is a trope I’ve never really been a fan of (unless of course it’s done well).

 Before we know anything about either of these characters, we learn that they’ve both had loved ones die under horrible circumstances.
 On top of that, they have an unstable home life.
 If it were up to me, I’d scrap that whole thing and start with a clean slate.
-An interesting backstory, but not an entirely tragic one will suffice!
+This book does pile on tragedy after tragedy so I think it would have been better to leave it.
+An interesting backstory, but not an entirely tragic one will suffice.

 The whole Shakespeare thing